Kalbz/CBT/README.md

 - Unique mechanics in each mini-game to keep the gameplay fresh and exciting.

 ## Controls
-Use the arrow keys to move in the Maze and use buttons on the screen to play the other two games.
+In the Maze, use arrow keys to move and mouse to change your view; also click the left button of the mouse to smash rocks.
+Use buttons on the screen to play the other two games.

 ## Tips for Success
 - In the _Maze_, focus on clearing negativity and finding the most efficient path.